rhildred/otel-console/README.md

 ```

-I am going to encapsulate the firebase technology in my existing ProductionConsole.ts using the pattern that I established earlier.
+I am going to aggregate the firebase technology in my existing ProductionConsole.ts using the pattern that I established earlier.

 ```